LaunchMenu/LaunchMenu/docs/Planning.md

 }

-// Suggested people don't use this in general since it's dangerous, don't you know that your toxic! class AugmentableComposableCommand extends ComposableCommand {
+// Suggested people don't use this in general since it's dangerous, don't you know that your toxic! class AugmentableCompoundCommand extends CompoundCommand {
     async push(cmd: ICommand){
         if(cmd.getState()!="ready") throw Error("Fuck you");
         this.commands.push(cmd);